Universal-Rating-System/VEnvIt/README.md

 - If your changes add functionality, update the documentation accordingly.

 - It is recommended to open an issue before starting work on anything.
 This will allow a chance to talk it over with the owners and validate your approach.

+# Example how to use vi, vn and vr

+To be completed

 [codecov_img]: https://img.shields.io/codecov/c/gh/BrightEdgeeServices/venvit "CodeCov"
 [codecov_lnk]: (https://app.codecov.io/gh/BrightEdgeeServices/venvit) "CodeCov"